0Hughman0/RamCal/README.md

 ## Setup

 1. Clone the repository to wherever you want it with `git clone https://github.com/0Hughman0/RamCal/`
-2. Create and activate a virtual environment here with `virtualenv --no-site-packages env` and `source env/bin/activate`
+2. Create and activate a virtual environment here with `virtualenv --python=python3 --no-site-packages env` and `source env/bin/activate`
 3. Install dependencies with `python -m pip install -r requirements.txt`.
-4. Enter your Met Office API key into `credentials/metffoce.creds` file.
+4. Enter your Met Office API key into `credentials/metffoce.creds` file (see above).
 5. Run `weather.py` with `python weather.py`, and follow instructions to find location ID, and replace `LOCAION_ID` with your location ID.
 6. Set the `FLASK_APP` environment variable to `app.py` with `export FLASK_APP=app.py`. (you can put this into your activate script if you're feeling wizzy).